censorship-no/ceno-docs/README.md

 # Caching

 Once a particular content has crossed the boundary to a censored zone, it is furhter distributed in a BitTorrent-like fashion.
-This has
+This has several advantages:

+* Content remains accessible even after the censor shuts down internation traffic completely.
+* National traffic is often cheaper in censored countries which may lead to decreased internet price.
+* Device to Device communication (currnetly WiFi only) may suffice in retrieving content.

 # On content storage and availability